 You can make a roast beef barbecue salad like this by substituting the vegetables to suit what you have available.
 Shredded red and white cabbage and sticks of broccoli stem work really well.

-Just remember that in order to get that Thai style flavouring you need chili and lime together with a little salt and sweetness.
+Just remember that in order to get that Thai style flavouring into a roast beef barbecue salad you need chili and lime together with a little salt and sweetness.
 The coriander is also a must in my book.

 Healthy BBQ Salads